 The vaulted ceiling and extra-large skylight helped give it a boost of air and light, but we also had to be realistic about how this room would function—and how that functionality would need to change as our daughter grew bigger.

-That meant keeping our inﬁnitely useful and comfy Ikea sleeper sectional, but re-covering it with an incredibly luxe printed velvet I can only liken to 1960s atomic Italian modernism.
-Even in a small space, the sleeper is essential, at least for the ﬁrst three months while our postnatal doula takes up residence with us (and eager friends and relatives drop in for visits).
+That meant keeping our inﬁnitely useful and comfy IKEA sleeper sectional, but re-covering it with an incredibly luxe printed velvet I can only liken to 1960s atomic Italian modernism.
+Even in a small space, the sleeper was essential for the ﬁrst three months while our postnatal doula took up residence with us (and eager friends and relatives dropped in for visits).

 The second challenge was streamlining storage.
 Assembling a smattering of small furnishings—a dresser, changing table, toy chest, and on and on—felt disjointed, even cluttered.
 So thanks to my husband and Brooklyn-based carpenter–visual artist Nathaniel Wojtalik, we were able to imagine a ﬂoating wall unit with all the shelves (even a mini closet) we needed to take our baby from teeny-tiny to toddler.
 With just a few structural tweaks, it can adapt as she gets even bigger.